-1. Member States shall ensure that the exchanged information is used only for the purpose for which it was sought or provided and that any dissemination of the information submitted pursuant to Articles 49 and 50 by the receiving FIU to any other authority, agency or department, or any use of this information for [...] purposes [...] beyond those originally approved, is made subject to the prior authorisation by the FIU providing the information. [...].
+- 1. Member States shall ensure that the exchanged information is used only for the purpose for which it was sought or provided and that any dissemination of the information submitted pursuant to Articles 49 and 50 by the receiving FIU to any other authority, agency or department, or any use of this information for purposes beyond those originally approved, is made subject to the prior authorisation by the FIU providing the information. - 2.

-16775/13 SS/IL/sr 57 DGG 1B I_IMITE EN 2.
 The requested FIU's prior consent to disseminate the information to competent authorities should be granted promptly and to the largest extent possible.
-The requested FIU should not refuse its consent to such dissemination unless this would fall beyond the scope of application of its AML/CFT provisions, could lead to impairment of a criminal investigation, would be clearly disproportionate to the legitimate interests of a natural or legal person or the State of the providing FIU, or would otherwise not be in accordance with fundamental principles of its national law.
+The requested FIU should not refuse its consent to such dissemination unless this would fall beyond the scope of application of its AML/CFT provisions, could lead to impairment of a criminal investigation, would be clearly disproportionate to the legitimate interests of a natural or legal person or the Member State of the requested FIU, or would otherwise not be in accordance with fundamental principles of national law of that Member State.
 Any such refusal to grant consent shall be appropriately explained.

-- 1. Member States shall require their FIUs to use protected channels of communication between themselves and encourage the use of the FIU.net network. - 2.
+- 1. Member States shall require their FIUs to use protected channels of communication between themselves and encourage the use of the FIU.net network or its successor. - 2.
 Member States shall ensure that, in order to fulfil their tasks as laid down in this Directive, their FIUs co-operate to apply state-of-the-art technologies.
 These technologies shall allow FIUs to match their data with other FIUs in an anonymous way by ensuring full protection of personal data with the aim to detect subjects of the FIU's interests in other Member States and identify their proceeds and funds.